In 1955's Designing for People, Henry Dreyfuss opines on the responsibilities and role of the product designer:

 [Design] often illuminates the nature of the company to itself and stimulates fresh internal courses of action.
 The processes of sound industrial design touch the phases of product planning, ergonomics, engineering, economics, manufacturing, aesthetics, and marketing, and so must be an integral part of a company's product development processes.

 I've always strongly believed in this sort of holistic model of product.
-For over 20 years, I've been lucky to practice in these intersections as a product manager, designer, and founder.
+For over 20 years, I've been lucky to practice in these intersections as a designer, product manager, and founder.

-Most recently, I co-founded General Reactives, a software startup that created forward-thinking design tools like Sketch.systems, Subform, and Variance.
+Previously, I co-founded General Reactives, a software startup that created forward-thinking design tools like Sketch.systems, Subform, and Variance.
 I also run Constraint, a product consultancy that's helped build software in consumer, energy, weather, retail, and healthcare sectors.

 Over the years, my work has been featured by Fast Company, Wired, The New York Times, The Guardian, and Apple.
 I hold a B.S. in Industrial Design from Virginia Tech.